 Parents can contact a Student Manager regarding any concerns that they have as they regularly meet with Head of Key Stage to Discuss solutions.
 There are a vast number of support agencies available that can be contacted with and referrals made if the need arises.
 Student Managers also monitor attendance punctuality and behaviour.
 They co–ordinate the transition process for students leaving primary school and joining John Mason School and are always available to discuss any worries or concerns parents may have regarding this.

 Following the National concern of sexual harassment in schools, Student Managers have a clear mechanism for supporting students who report concerns within school.
 Students and parents can also report concerns or abuse using the new Government Helpline and email address, run by the NSPCC: NSPCC Help

 The school counsellor Lyndsy Doyle, is a fully qualified UKCP registered child psychotherapist.
 She provides regular sessions in a safe space where students can talk through any issues or problems they may have.
 All discussions are confidential unless child protection issues are brought into force.
 Students may be signposted to the service, or they may self-refer via their Head of Year or Student Manager.

-My name is Megan Murdoch and I am the NHS School Health Nurse for John Mason School.
+My name is Sarah Shaw and I am the NHS School Health Nurse for John Mason School.

 Secondary schools within Oxfordshire have a named NHS School Health Nurse.
 The aim of the School Nurse is to offer evidence based, accessible, preventable health care for children and young people.